redhat-developer/devconsole-operator/hack/install_devconsole/README.md

 It does the following:
 1)Replaces the existing openshift console with the talamer console 2)Installs the operator.
-(Prompts if it already exists) 3)Creates a non-admin user consoledeveloper with the password as developer with the suitable rolebinding(roleinding being used here is self-provisioner)
+(Prompts if it already exists) 3)Creates a non-admin user consoledeveloper with the password as developer with the suitable rolebinding(rolebinding being used here is self-provisioner and view)

 Steps to test this